Last Updated on July 5, 2026 by Daniel Globe

 | Suitable for frozen ground | Limited durability | Ultralight setups |

-Examples like the TiTo Titanium and Vargo Titanium highlight these lightweight benefits and typically cost around $3 to $4 each.
+Examples like the TiTo Titanium and Vargo Titanium stakes highlight these lightweight benefits and are typically priced as budget-friendly ultralight options.
 While they are easy to push into soft soil, their tendency to bend makes them a poor choice for compacted terrain.

 Nail Type Stake